VishalWarrior/Hotel-Menu-Bill/README.md

 # Hotel-Menu-Bill
+#
-# Created application for hotel to make a bill for order from given menu
+I created an application for a hotel to generate bills for orders from a given menu.